Robyn Henry: Juniors

+Women's

 Back with Team Peterson, Henry won her first tour event at the 2016 Atkins Curling Supplies Classic where her team defeated Darcy Robertson 7–6 in the final.
 At the 2017 Manitoba Scotties Tournament of Hearts, Team Peterson finished with a 4–3 record, not enough to qualify for the playoff round.
 During the 2017–18 season, Team Peterson won the Fort Garry Industries Bonspiel, beating out Katie Chappellaz in the final.
 The team also reached the semifinals of the Atkins Curling Supplies Classic and the quarterfinals of the MCT Championships.
 Despite their successes on tour, Team Peterson was unable to advance to the 2018 Manitoba Scotties Tournament of Hearts after losing out in their regional qualifiers.

 After taking two seasons off, Henry returned for the 2020–21 season with her new team of skip Abby Ackland, second Emilie Rafnson, lead Sara Oliver and alternate Brandi Forrest.
 The team played in two events during the abbreviated season, reaching the semifinals of both the Atkins Curling Supplies Classic and the MCT Cargill Curling Training Centre Fall Classic.
 Second Emilie Rafnson left the team the next season and was replaced by Kaitlyn Jones who took over as skip of the team.
 Due to the COVID-19 pandemic in Canada, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Pre-Trials Direct-Entry Event, an event where eight teams would compete to try to earn one of two spots into the 2021 Canadian Olympic Curling Pre-Trials.
 Team Jones qualified for the Pre-Trials Direct-Entry Event as the top seed.
 They lost both the B and C qualifier games to Jessie Hunkin and Jill Brothers respectively.
 On tour, the team had an undefeated run at the SaskTour Women's Nutana up until the final where they lost to Jessica Mitchell.
 They also had deep runs at the Atkins Curling Supplies Classic and the SaskTour Women's Moose Jaw but lost in the semifinals at both events.
 At the 2022 Manitoba Scotties Tournament of Hearts, Team Jones qualified for the playoffs after a 6–2 record through the round robin and championship pool.
 In the semifinal, they fell 8–6 to Kristy Watling.